joyrider3774/crisp-game-lib-portable-32blit/README.md

 ## Credits

-[Crisp Game Library Portable](https://www.github.com/abagames/crisp-game-lib-portable) is made by [abagames](https://www.github.com/abagames), it contained 16 original games, i ported extra games from the original [Javascript version](https://github.com/abagames/crisp-game-lib) of the library by using claude.ai and manual editing and game testing for the originally for t he [SDL Port](https://github.com/joyrider3774/crisp-game-lib-portable-sdl) i did and they are included in this version as well
+[Crisp Game Library Portable](https://www.github.com/abagames/crisp-game-lib-portable) is made by [abagames](https://www.github.com/abagames), it contained 16 original games, i ported extra games from the original [Javascript version](https://github.com/abagames/crisp-game-lib) of the library by using claude.ai and manual editing and game testing for originally the [SDL Port](https://github.com/joyrider3774/crisp-game-lib-portable-sdl), these are included in this port as well

 The Game "Image" inside the blit file was initially by created by, Sai from funkey discord, for the [funkey version](https://github.com/joyrider3774/crisp-game-lib-portable-funkey) of the library

 ---
 ORIGINAL README